theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

     ```

 -   **Signature algorithm**

-    Currently, the only supported signature algorithm is HMAC-SHA1.
+    Currently, only the HMAC-SHA1 signature algorithm is supported.

     1. Prepare an Alibaba Cloud AccessKey pair.

         To generate a digital signature for an API request, you must use an AccessKey pair that is composed of an AccessKey ID and an AccessKey Secret.
 You can use an existing AccessKey pair or create a new one.
 The AccessKey pair must be in the **Active** state.

-    2. Generate a signature string for the request
+    2. Generate a signature string for the request.

         An API signature string consists of the Method, Header, and Body fields of an HTTP request.